30 Minute Donut Hole Recipe

 5) Let holes cool while you whisk up glaze and dunk them in!

-In other words, I think these guys can officially be called 30 minute donut holes!
+In other words, I think this donut hole recipe can officially be called a 30 minute recipe!

 Oh… and in case you’re wondering I do not think you could make full donuts using this method.
 They would end up being too heavy and not have the right texture.
 But, the little bite-sized nuggets work just fine!